Alejoboga20/interview-prep/hands-on-ds-algo/02-intro-algo-design/README.md

 **_ In most real-world applications, worst-case analysis is mostly used, since it gives a guarantee that the running time will not take any longer than the worst-case running time of the algorithm for any input value._**

 `Best-case running time` is the minimum time needed for an algorithm to run; it is the lower bound on the running time required for an algorithm.

+### Space Complexity

+The space complexity of the algorithm estimates the memory requirement to execute it on a computer to produce the output as a function of input data.

+Example: Squares.
+[Code here](./squares.py).
+It needs to store the squares of the first `n` numbers in a list.
+The space complexity of this algorithm is `O(n)`.

+The space complexity of an algorithm is the total space required by the algorithm to execute, including the space required for the input values, auxiliary space, and output values.
+The space complexity of an algorithm is expressed in terms of `Big O` notation.

+Given two algorithms to solve a given problem, with all other requirements being equal, then the algorithm that requires less memory can be considered more efficient